mattermost/docs/source/overview/faq.rst

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-For all third party components incorporated into the Mattermost Software, those components are licensed under the original license provided by the owner of the applicable component.
+For all third party components incorporated into the Mattermost Software, those components are licensed under the original license provided by the owner of the applicable component."

 Integration
 ------------------